 “I really love to support women and families through natural, unhindered childbirth, assisting them to greet their new babies in a peaceful and powerful manner.
 I believe in using the minimal intervention to help women and families to achieve a safe and satisfying birth experience, helping to support physiologic birth while keeping everyone safe, both physically and emotionally.
 Birth is an empowering experience for women, no matter how it unfolds.
 I feel called to usher women and babies through this journey.”

 Kori attends births at WHA's Midwifery Birth Center.
 She has more than 10 years of birth center experience, working as a team with families to provide support, information and expertise

-Kori and her wife have a daughter, and their family enjoys spending time outdoors, taking walks, playing in parks and visiting friends.
+Kori and her wife have two young children and their family enjoys spending time outdoors, taking walks, playing in parks and visiting friends.
 They also enjoy hosting dinners with friends and family.
 Kori loves to travel and explore new places and cultures.